internetofwater/docs.geoconnex.us/_sources/quickstart/mintpids.md

 1. Fork the [`internetofwater/geoconnex.us`](https://github.com/internetofwater/geoconnex.us) repository.
 2. Add a directory corresponding to the namespace you want in the `namespaces` directory.
 For example 'namespaces/example-namespace/
-3. Add a set of redirects using the [csv template](https://github.com/internetofwater/geoconnex.us/blob/master/namespaces/example-namespace/example_ids.csv) or a geoJSON file with the exact same field names as the csv template.
+3. Add a set of redirects using the [csv template](https://github.com/internetofwater/geoconnex.us/blob/master/namespaces/example-namespace/example_ids.csv).
 You may consider adding multiple separate sets of redirects, as long as each set is comprised of <=300,000

   * The only required fields are "id" (the geoconnex URI you want), "target" (where the URI should redirect to), and "creator" (your email address).
-  * Optionally include latitude and longitude, lines, or polygons in a geojson file to refer to resources about places with distinct locations on Earth.
-  * Optionally include more complex redirects for content negotiation using the c1_ and c2_ fields.

 4. (Optional but strongly suggested) Add a `README.md` detailing contact persons and (a subset of) your permanent identifiers in your namespace directory.
 For an example,